Trauma Therapy in Baltimore, MD

 I work with 30 and 40 somethings who are struggling with the demands of family, career and relationships.
 We work together to step out of survival mode and rediscover their capacity to have a nourishing, balanced and joyful life.

-Anna Pemberton Therapist in Baltimore Specializing in Trauma
+Anna Pemberton Trauma Therapist in Baltimore

 I’ve spent the last decade working with people who live with chronic stress and trauma.
 I know that reaching out for help can feel daunting.
 The fact that you’re here, reading these words, is already a huge step toward caring for yourself in ways that truly matter.